 - Assemble the bhel puri just before you are going to eat it to prevent the puffed rice from getting soggy.

-- To make this snack even more quickly, simply store the puffed rice, sev, and papdi (savory biscuits made from flour) in air-tight containers.
+- To make this snack even more quickly, simply store the puffed rice, sev, and papdi in airtight containers.
 Pre-make and either refrigerate or freeze the chutney.
 This allows you to toss the wet and dry ingredients together on a whim and prevents that unwanted sogginess.

-Some say that this snack originated in Mumbai, which, according to research, is a common belief.
-The dry version of bhel puri is known as bhadang, which is spiced with lemon juice, coriander, and onions.
+The dry version of bhel puri, which originated in Mumbai, is known as bhadang, which is spiced with lemon juice, coriander, and onions.
 The Kolkata version is called jhal muri, which is much spicier than bhel puri.
 Another kind is known in Bangalore as churumuri or churmuri, which includes grated carrot and mango.